 The City has a local Housing Mitigation Fund (HMF) and Below Market Rate (BMR) In-Lieu Funds for the development, rehabilitation and/or acquisition of affordable housing.
 In 2014, \$8.1 million in HMF was provided to the development of two new affordable rental projects, Parkside Studios and Onizuka Crossing, with a total of include 117 new affordable units.
 In 2017, \$7.43 million in HMF, plus \$600,000 in Home Funds, was committed to the 66-unit Benner Plaza project, completed in December 2018.
-In 2020, the City allocated \$26 million to three developments (Sonora Ct., Orchard Gardens and Block 15), which will increase the affordable housing stock by about 200-units.
+Since December 2020, the City allocated about \$40 million to four developments (1178 Sonora Ct., 1171 Sonora Ct., Orchard Gardens and Block 15) through two separate competitive funding availabilities, which will increase the affordable housing stock by about 500-units.
 In addition, the City has funds available in its Housing Successor Agency Low-Mod Housing Fund, these funds are allocated outside of the Action Plan process, but with a similar goal of expanding and preserving the City's affordable housing stock.